 In a head-to-head matchup, it’s hard to place a bet on Google Drive vs Dropbox.
 Both are great cloud storage services with plenty of space and free options for those who don’t need enterprise-level cloud storage.

-However, Google Drive and Dropbox do have their differences.
-If you’re wondering which is best, you’ll want to dive deeper into how they sync, back up, and share your files — not to mention their varying security measures.
-Here’s a look at how they stack up against each other in five key areas.
+However, Google Drive and Dropbox are distinctly different in a few categories.
+If you’re wondering which is best, you’ll want to dive deeper into how they sync, back up, and share files — not to mention their varying security measures.
+Here’s a look at how they stack up against each other in six key areas.

 You can collect photos, videos, and other file uploads via custom online forms and send them to Dropbox or Google Drive automatically with Jotform!